There is no such thing as an “off-season” for camping. Winter camping is an awesome way to get together with friends in

 This is always important when you are camping, but even more so in the winter since you’ll be shredding calories as you explore the area by ski and snowshoe and your body will burn more energy to keep you warm.5.
 Pick a location that will provide plenty of firewood, or plan to pick some up on the way

 Always check with your campsite ahead of time to see if they have firewood on site.6.
 Convince your friends to try it with you

 If those party poopers aren’t convinced, then take amazing photos on your trip and they will be begging to come with you on your next adventure.7.
 Pack for your adventure

-Pack for your adventure- Make sure you bring plenty of warm clothing and all the usual camping supplies.
-For a full list of what to bring winter camping, click here.
+Make sure you bring plenty of warm clothing and all the usual camping supplies.
+Check out the full list of what to bring winter camping.

 Find out where the park’s amenities are (you won’t want to be stumbling around in the snow at night trying to find the bathroom).
 And make sure you get a park map.2.
 Arrive early to set up your campsite